I must caution you this post contains minor spoilers.

 - Gauge whether they understand what happened to Bambi’s mother.

-- Ask: Why can’t his mother be with him anymore?
+- Ask: Do you understand why his mother can’t be with him anymore?

 - Discuss how Bambi might be feeling.